PandrakeFemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch hello - A script that creates an empty file hello chmod u+x hello - A script that adds execute permission to the owner file chmod ug+x,o+r- A script that adds execute permission,read permissions to other users.
+touch hello - A script that creates an empty file hello chmod u+x hello - A script that adds execute permission to the owner file chmod ug+x,o+r- A script that adds execute permission,read permissions to other users. chmod ugo+x - A Script that adds execution permission to everbody